uasal/uasal.github.io/_posts/2026-09-26-Blog_Post_Kevin_Derby_Kai_Phung.md

 *June 2026*

-**Editors note:** _The order of the release of our team profiles has been adjusted to celebrate Kevin's successful PhD defense last week (8/13/2026).
+**Editor's note:** _The order of the release of our team profiles has been adjusted to celebrate Kevin's successful PhD defense last week (8/13/2026).
 Congrats Kevin!_

 **The Man Behind the Models**